dfherr/dejima-prototype/README.md

 ## Peer code structure

 The peer code uses the default Ruby on Rails architecture with some tweaks for the dejima architecture.
+The environment variable `RAILS_ENV` controls client/peer behavior and development/test/production environment.
+The environment variable `PEER_TYPE` control bank/government/insurance types.

 Here is an overview of the most important files: